mzechmeister/serval/README.md

 $SERVAL/src/serval.py --help
 ```

-If you have a ~/bin folder, a useful shortcut is:
+If you have a `~/bin` folder, a useful shortcut is:
 ```bash
 ln -s $SERVAL/src/serval.py ~/bin/serval
 ln -s $SERVAL/src/srv.py ~/bin/srv
 ```
-Otherwise, an alias can be create and included in `~/.bashrc`.
+Otherwise, an alias can be created and included in `~/.bashrc`.
 ```bash
 alias serval=$SERVAL/src/serval.py
 ```